 - Download plugins from the WordPress Plugin directory or from any reliable plugin developer.
-Avoid plugins from questionable sources.
+Also, avoid plugins from questionable sources.

 - Install only plugins that won’t conflict with your WordPress version.

 - Update them regularly.
-Outdated plugins give room to security breaches.
+This is because outdated plugins give room to security breaches.

 - The fewer the better.
-Don’t install a plugin for a feature you can easily add with a tutorial and a few steps.
+That is to say, you don’t have to install a plugin for a feature you can easily add with a tutorial and a few steps.